frunzeon/BioAge-App/README.md

 ## 1. **Overview**

-This repository contains a Shiny application for predicting the **biological immune age (in days)** of honey bees using quantitative PCR (qPCR) Ct values and a pre-trained Elastic Net Regression (ENR) model.
+This repository contains a Shiny application for predicting the **biological immune age (Immune Aging Index, IAI, in day-equivalent units)** of honey bees using quantitative PCR (qPCR) Ct values and a pre-trained Elastic Net Regression (ENR) model.

 The application: